mihirgathani/Wildfire_Analysis_Project/README.md

 ## Final Output
-The final output for this part of the project is 3 Data Visualizations as follows:
+The final output for this part of the project is 3 Data Visualizations and a PDF with the reflection as follows:

 1. [**Histogram of Wildfires by Distance from Mesa, AZ (Up to 1800 Miles)**](./Output%20Files/Visualization%201.jpg): This plot shows the number of wildfires occurring at every 50-mile interval from Mesa, AZ, up to 1800 miles.
 It also highlights the 650-mile cut-off used for modeling wildfire impacts on the city.